SwampThingPaul/FCE-BGChemWG/README.md

 Here is an extremely basic function to pull data from the LTER main data portal.
 Dataset data package, PASTA and DOI is needed.

 ```
+# Function to retrieve LTER data from the main data portal.

 read.lter=function(data.package,PASTA,DOI){
   prefix="http://pasta.lternet.edu/package/data/eml/"